ryjen/ryjen.github.io/content/post/elixir-and-phoenix.md

 </ul>
 </div>

-Aliases were added as well, so **:) Fred** would do the same as above.
+Aliases were added as well, so `:) Fred` would do the same as above.

-## Conclusion
+## More to come?

 Not much to say technically for now, using a pure functional language was tricky but doable once you get the hang of it.

 It does require a different mindset, but its a nice change.
 Did not take that long to make.

-Am also going to leave it closed source for now.
+Am going to leave it closed source for now.
 Will put more info here if that changes, or ask me too see it.
 Would be happy to share.

 In the meantime there are some good tutorials out there: